sonamawachar0110/iddotmeiac/README.md

-# Hello World Python Flask App Setup Guide
+# Hello World Python Flask App deployed on Google Cloud Setup Guide

 This guide will help you set up a Python Flask web application on Google Cloud using Infrastructure as Code (IaC) with Terraform.
 The application will display "Hello World," which it fetches from a Cloud SQL database.
 Follow these steps to get started, even if you're new to these tools.